vaporweb-org/vaporweb/packages/component/README.md

 You can override jest configuration options by adding them to the package.json file.

-## Vaporweb Config
+## Component Config

-You can modify the config by placing a .vaporweb.js file in the root of your project.
+You can modify the config by placing a .component.js file in the root of your project.
 The config defaults are given in the example below.

 ```
   module.exports = {